BeamMW/docs-gitbook/dev/using-beam-shaders.md

 The latest version of the Beam DAppnet Wallet is on our [website](https://dappnet.beam.mw/downloads/).

 When [installing DAppnet](https://beamx.gitbook.io/dappnet-user-guide/settings), choose the default settings to operate the local node (required) to run Beam Shader contracts.
-Create a new wallet (save the seed phrase).&#x20;
+Create a new wallet (save the seed phrase).

 {% hint style="info" %}
 Beam Shaders require the use of the integrated node found in the DAppnet Wallet and must remain open for this tutorial.